shaunpersad/api-foundation/readme.md

 ## Endpoints

-The sample-routes.php file contains several routes which can be grouped as the following kinds of API endpoints:
+The sample-routes.php file contains several routes which can be identified as the following kinds of API endpoints:

 ### The Authorize endpoint